jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 # Abstract

-In the context of an interactive application where the user observes only a small window of the ouput (that is, one that corresponds to a small window of the input), we show that combining lazy evaluation and caching of intermediate (partial) results provides incremental parsing.
+In the context of an interactive application where the user observes only a small window of the output (that is, one that corresponds to a small window of the input), we show that combining lazy evaluation and caching of intermediate (partial) results provides incremental parsing.
 We also introduce a general purpose, simple data structure, to get rid of the linear complexity caused by lazy lists